Wang Mang: Regency and building of a personality cult

 Emperor Ai died suddenly in 1 BC, without an heir.
-Taking decisive action, Grand Empress Dowager Wang seized power back from Emperor Ai's male favourite and likely lover Dong Xian (who was the commander of the armed forces by this point) and summoned Wang Mang back to the imperial government.
+Taking decisive action, Grand Empress Dowager Wang seized power back from Emperor Ai's male favourite and likely lover Dong Xian (commander of the armed forces by this point) and summoned Wang Mang back to the imperial government.
 She put him in charge of the armed forces and the government.
 They summoned Prince Jizi of Zhongshan (the last surviving male issue of Grand Empress Dowager Wang's husband Emperor Yuan) to the capital to succeed Emperor Ai, and he ascended the throne as Emperor Ping.
 Wang Mang became his regent.

 In 1 BC, Wang Mang, now back in power, took drastic action to attack actual or perceived political enemies: